 New Brunswick's Crown Lands are subject to government oversight.
 The 1982 Crown Lands and Forests Act authorized the Minister of Natural Resources to enter into forest management agreements with timber companies that owned and operated wood processing facilities in the province.
 At that time, Crown Lands were divided into 10 license areas.
 The companies that were assigned management responsibility for these areas became Crown licensees, of which Fraser Papers was one (which license was subsequently acquired by Twin Rivers).
 Smaller companies (mostly lumber mills) obtaining wood supply from these same areas became known as sub-licensees.
-Crown licenses are granted to mill owners with the obligation that the fibre harvested from the subject timberlands be used at the associated mills.
+Crown licenses and sub-licenses are granted to mill owners with the obligation that the fibre harvested from the subject timberlands be used at the associated mills.
 Export of timber harvested from the Crown licenses is therefore not permitted without government approval.

-The Crown licenses are administered with 25-year evergreen forest management agreements between the government of New Brunswick and the Crown licensees.
+The Crown licenses are administered with 25-year evergreen forest management agreements between the Government of New Brunswick and the Crown licensees.
 The Crown licenses are managed based on an 80-year time horizon, with management plans renewed every five years for the following 25-year period.
 The forest management agreements are approved by the government and the plans must be adhered to in order to obtain operating approval every year and license extension every five years.
 Royalties are collected from the Crown licensees based on established government rates, which are set every year.
-The current forest management plans in New Brunswick came into effect April 1, 2007 and was expected to expire in March, 2012.
-However, the government of New Brunswick initiated an additional review of conservation forest targets in 2011.
-This review has delayed all Crown forest management plans for one year.
-As a result, expiring forest management plans are extended to remain in effect until March 31, 2013.
-The Minister of Natural Resources for New Brunswick has advised the forest industry to expect significant reductions in hardwood harvest levels and a modest reduction in softwood harvest levels on Crown lands.
+The current forest management plans in New Brunswick came into effect April 1, 2007 and were expected to expire in March, 2012.
+The Government of New Brunswick initiated an additional review of conservation forest targets in 2011.
+This review delayed all Crown forest management plans for one year and in February 2013, the Minister of Natural Resources for New Brunswick delayed the implementation of the new forest management plans until March 31, 2014.
+As a result, expiring forest management plans are extended to remain in effect until that time while the government works "to improve the climate and attract more investment in the forest industry in New Brunswick."